Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 - An entry for the authentication method linked to the user:

+  - A UUID (`auth_medium_id`)
   - The HMAC secret (`AUTH_MEDIUM_HMAC_KEY`)

+    The secret should be securely stored by either encrypting its value or using a vault.

   - The encrypted private key (`enc(AUTH_MEDIUM_PRIV_KEY)`)

     > Could be empty when the user uses a FIDO2 device.